How will the Sugar product address GDPR requirements?

-Controllers will be able to record if consent has been received and for what business purposes.
-Consent related custom fields will be added to the leads, contacts and targets module.
-These fields will be hidden and can be added to the record view by admins via Studio.
-Customers will also be able to add custom fields and include them in web-to-lead forms to manage consent from individuals.
+Controllers will now be able to record if consent has been received and for what business purposes.
+Consent related custom fields have been added to the leads, contacts and targets module.
+These fields are hidden and can be added to the record view by admins via Studio.
+Customers can also add custom fields and include them in web-to-lead forms to manage consent from individuals.

 Consent can also be withdrawn by the data subject.
-All changes to consent over time may be tracked in the data privacy management module.
+All changes to consent over time will be tracked in the data privacy management module.

 Opt in Policy

 GDPR requires that collected email addresses be automatically opted-out of receiving marketing emails.
 Emails can be opted-in only by request of the individual.
 Customers who capture leads electronically on web forms should default email address to opted-out.